-Will Rogers was born on a large ranch in the Cherokee Nation that is today Oologah, Oklahoma.
-Rogers became a nationally known cowboy as the star of radio programs, Broadway plays, 71 movies in the 1920s and ‘30’s.
+Will Rogers was born on a large ranch in present-day Oologah, Oklahoma, in the Cherokee Nation.
+Rogers became a nationally known cowboy as the star of radio programs; Broadway plays 71 movies in the 1920s and ’30s.
 He was also a featured columnist, writing more than 4,000 syndicated articles.

 The world’s first parking meter was installed in Oklahoma City on July 16, 1935.

-The Oklahoma State Capitol is the only capitol in the world surrounded by working oil wells.
-Not too many years ago, giant oil rigs dotted the grounds of the Oklahoma capitol.
+The Oklahoma State Capitol is the only capital in the world surrounded by working oil wells.
+Not too many years ago, giant oil rigs dotted the grounds of the Oklahoma Capitol.

 If you play catch in the streets of Bartlesville, you’re breaking the law.

 Per square mile, Oklahoma has the most tornadoes of all U.S. states.

 Sylvan N. Goldman of Humpty Dumpty Stores and Standard Food Markets invented the first shopping cart so that people could buy more in a single visit to the grocery store.
 He unveiled his creation in Oklahoma City on June 4, 1937.

 You could be jailed if you wear New York Jets in Ada, Oklahoma.

 Boise City, Oklahoma, was the only city in the United States to be bombed during World War II.
 On July 5, 1943, at approximately 12:30 a.m., a B-17 Bomber based at Dalhart Army Air Base (50 miles to the south of Boise City) dropped six practice bombs on the sleeping town.